50 Ways to Reduce Climate Change: How To Use the Guide

-The climate scientist James Gustave Speth has said:
+The climate lawyer and activist James Gustave Speth has said:

 “I used to think the top global environmental problems were biodiversity loss, ecosystem collapse and climate change.
 I thought that with 30 years of good science we could address these problems.
 But I was wrong.
 The top environmental problems are selfishness, greed and apathy, and to deal with these we need a spiritual and cultural transformation, and we scientists don’t know how to do that.”

 We can all be part of the collective shift and cultural transformation.

 In order to do that, we need to understand the situation so that we take appropriate action.